 The presence of grubs may be an indication that beetles are laying eggs in your lawn.
 Tan-colored chafer beetles are active just after sundown; Japanese beetles can be seen flying during the day, feeding on ornamentals.

-Grub damage can appear two ways.
+Grub damage can appear in two ways.
 First, small irregular patches of a lawn will appear brown, dry and wilted.
 Damage also occurs when raccoons and crows tear up the lawn to feed on grubs.
 Both types of damage can be extensive during a severe outbreak.

 Tips for Dealing With Grubs

 An active IPM program is the best plan for dealing with any lawn pest.
 Periodic scouting is the best defense, especially in late in the summer when grub damage is greatest.